Are there any restrictions on transferring personal data and how can these be overcome?

 The Japanese national identification number, My Number, should typically remain with the Japanese entity.
 Generally, the employer is prohibited from transferring employee (and other data subject’s) My Number data to third-parties, including group companies, even with employee consent.
 The exception to this is when a Japanese entity delegates the handling of My Number data to a vendor for the statutory purposes of tax, social insurance and assistance in natural disasters.

 HR Best Practices: Update consent forms to include details about international data transfers, unless the foreign country has been recognized by the Commission as having equal protection of individual rights.
 Japan and the European Union have an agreement in place that allows most personal data transfers between Japan and EU member countries (i.e. these countries are considered as having “adequate” personal data protection regulations and practices).
+The UK is also recognized as having adequate protections in place.

 Alternatively, consider establishing a personal data management process and security standard that meets the standards prescribed by the Commission.